pvcraven/2019_spring_web_dev/source/final/luangaphayvong/index.rst

     $ mkdir - /usr/local/nodejs
     $ mv node-v10.15.3-linux-x64/* /user/local/nodejs

-After it is installed, just to make sure its installed in working validate it by executing a file.
-You can easily do this by making a file like test.js on your machine and have some test code like following.
+To make sure it's installed and working validate it by executing a file.
+The user can easily do this by making a file like test.js on their machine and have some test code like following.

 .. code-block:: javascript
     :Caption: Test for Installation